 Let’s look at what each word means in goal setting:

 Concise– the more specific you are in writing your goal, the more likely you will be able to achieve them, straight to the point and stating what you really want in your goal.

 Realistic– you need to be willing and able to do what needs to be done to reach your goal.
 Make it real within reach.

-Exciting– write you goal with your passion and real purpose of reach that goal, write goal that make you want to get there no matter what it takes.
+Exciting– write your goal with your passion and the real purpose of reach that goal, write a goal that makes you want to get there no matter what it takes.

 Achievable– The goal you write that is attainable; you need to be able to do it.
 If a goal you wrote is not achievable and unrealistic all it does it to discourage you from taking action.